Saturday, April 26, 2014

 Gundy explains how to perfect your application

-During the application process, there are many ways students can distinguish themselves, explained Gundy.
+can distinguish themselves, explained Gundy.
 They range from simple and easy tasks, such as thoroughly reading the directions and submitting the finished application by the priority deadline, to writing a a strong personal essay.
 Another important factor is selecting an appropriate person to write the required recommendations.

 “It's important that the recommendations are not just an affirmation of good character, but that they provide substantial information that allows us to learn more about the student than we already know," explained Gundy.